evertrue/zookeeper-cookbook/README.md

 ```

 #### zookeeper\_config
 This resource renders a Zookeeper configuration file.
+Period-delimited
+parameters can be specified either as a flat hash, or by embeddeding each
+sub-section within a separate hash.
+See the example below for an example.

 Actions: `:render`, `:delete`